obskyr/latex-fiction-template/README.md

 * **`customization/preamble.tex`** contains all the LaTeX code that will appear before the document in every LaTeX file.
-Here’s where you add packages, change options, and generally write LaTeX code.
+Here’s where you add packages, change options, style the PDF, and generally write LaTeX code.
 * **`customization/xhtml.cfg`** contains the [TeX4Ht configuration](https://www.kodymirus.cz/tex4ht-doc/Configurations.html#configurations2) –
   i.e. the configuration for EPUB output.
 Among other things, it lets you style chapter headings, set metadata, and add fonts.
 * **`customization/xhtml.css`** lets you style the EPUB using CSS.
 * Replace **`Images/cover.jpeg`** to set the cover image for the book.
+* Out of the box, this template is set to use American English.
+To change this, change the line `\usepackage[USenglish]{babel}` in **`customization/preamble.tex`**, and the line `"ltex.language": "en-US",` in **`.vscode/settings.json`**.
+For example, to switch to British English, change them to `\usepackage[UKenglish]{babel}` and `"ltex.language": "en-GB",` respectively.

+Note that the styles of the PDF version and the EPUB version are almost entirely separate – think of it as “LaTeX style goes for the PDF; CSS style goes for the EPUB.”

 The `code/` directory belongs to code inherent to the template – you likely won’t have to look in there unless you want to contribute to this repository.